EvanHuang7/ai-tools/README.md

   - So, when all app users access VM by entering VM's public external IP with `http port 80` (eg. `http://172.18.0.2`) or `https port 443` (eg. `https://172.18.0.2`) by default.
   - The app users would access the `Nginx` app.
 - The step to use `Nginx` in VM as a proxy to forward all incoming requests of VM

   - We configed the `Nginx config` file in VM with `proxy_pass http://localhost:8080`.

+  TODO: 🚨 Test it, because looks like we only config the forwarding for `https 443 port` no `http 80 port` unless HTTP is automatically redirected to HTTPS by `Nginx` by default

   - This config would let `Nginx` forward all of its incoming traffic (default `http 80 port` and `https 443 port`) to `http://localhost:8080` of VM.

 - The step of accessing `frontend` app
   - 1st step of exposing `frontend` app from internal container to external of container or allowing VM to access `frontend` app in container:
     - We set `server { listen 8080; ...}` in the `nginx.conf` file. `Nginx` will bind host to all interfaces `(0.0.0.0)` by default if we don't sepcify a host explicitly.
     - `nginx.conf` file is used as config file for the base image,`nginxinc/nginx-unprivileged:1.23-alpine-perl`, of `frontend` container image.
     - So, `frontend` app is running on port `8080` of container and listens on `0.0.0.0:8080`.
-    - As a result, VM has access to `frontend` app inside container.
+    - As a result, VM has access to `frontend` app inside container on this `8080` port.
   - 2nd step of VM accesses the running `frontend` app inside container
     - We set the `ports` of `frontend` service to be `8080:8080` in `docker-compose.yml` and `docker-swarm.yml` files.
     - Docker publishes port with `8080:8080`, so that Docker maps VM’s `port 8080` to `frontend` service container’s port `8080`.